pallets-eco/flask-sqlalchemy/docs/models.rst

         person_id = db.Column(db.Integer, db.ForeignKey('person.id'),
             nullable=False)

-What does ``db.relationship()`` do?
+What does :func:`db.relationship() <sqlalchemy.orm.relationship>` do?
 That function returns a new property that can do multiple things.
-In this case we told it to point to the `Address` class and load multiple of those.
+In this case we told it to point to the ``Address`` class and load multiple of those.
 How does it know that this will return more than one address?
 Because SQLAlchemy guesses a useful default from your declaration.
 If you would want to have a one-to-one relationship you can pass ``uselist=False`` to :func:`~sqlalchemy.orm.relationship`.

 Since a person with no name or an email address with no address associated makes no sense, ``nullable=False`` tells SQLAlchemy to create the column